 • Allow victims/survivors to have full range to document their entire experience vs given the one page questioners provided during the intervention processes.
 Give them more voice!
 In their victim statement in the advocate board process.

 • Allow command to support their service member through encouraged treatment plans.
 The military advocates will share information pertaining to their job functions with primary focus of healthy mental, emotional,& physical healthcare.

 • Put all actions and treatment(s) made accessible under the "military umbrella" vs the "military branch".

 Help save ALL lives on both ends of abuse!

-Kimberley Melvin needs your help with “Change domestic abuse/violence culture in the military”.
-Join Kimberley and 74 supporters today.
+Selena M needs your help with “Change domestic abuse/violence culture in the military”.
+Join Selena and 94 supporters today.